All Episodes

 I think, as I said, the top of the program, the administration is thinking, well, I've got to take a break.

-Uh Jackson Deal, Washington Post is re is reporting that uh the regime, the Obama regime, is getting ready to back a United Nations Security Council resolution that would quote mandate the solution to the questions Israelis and Palestinians have been unable to agree upon for decades, such as the future of Jerusalem.
+Jackson Deal, Washington Post is reporting that the regime, the Obama regime, is getting ready to back a United Nations Security Council resolution that would, quote, mandate the solution to the questions Israelis and Palestinians have been unable to agree upon for decades, such as the future of Jerusalem.

 Obama is, according to the Washington Post, months away from selling Israel out and just going to the UN and getting a Security Council resolution that mandates a two-state solution and the future of Jerusalem.